Skip to content

 When Should You Do IVF Acupuncture?

-I recommend treatment once per week for 6 weeks leading up to an IVF cycle and once within 24 hours before and once the day of the embryo transfer.
+I recommend treatment once per week for 6 weeks leading up to an IVF cycle, once within 24 hours before, and once on the day of the embryo transfer.
 Acupuncture on the day of the retrieval has not shown any additional benefit.
-Even if I’m not scheduled or my schedule is full, I make myself available for acupuncture before and after the embryo transfer since those treatments are time-sensitive.
+Even if I’m not scheduled, or my schedule is full, I make myself available for acupuncture before and after the embryo transfer since those treatments are time-sensitive.

-A proper diet enhances your fertility efforts.
-Your diet can influence the overall function of your ovaries and their response to IVF drugs.
+A proper diet enhances fertility efforts.
+It can also influence the overall function of your ovaries and their response to IVF drugs.

-Antioxidants like vitamin A, C, E, zinc, selenium, CoQ10, and alpha-lipoic acid work together to prevent free radical damage and protect DNA.
-Antioxidants work in a sort of domino effect.
-That is, vitamin C may work on a free radical, and then vitamin E will work on the product of that and so on down the line of antioxidants.
-Missing even one part of the chain can result in incomplete neutralization of a free radical, leaving harmful free radicals in circulation that damage DNA and both eggs and sperm.
+Antioxidants like vitamins A, C, E, zinc, selenium, CoQ10, and alpha-lipoic acid work together to prevent free radical damage and protect DNA.
+They work in a sort of domino effect.
+That is, vitamin C may work on a free radical, and then vitamin E will work on the product of that down the chain of antioxidants.
+Missing even one part of the chain can result in incomplete neutralization of a free radical, leaving harmful free radicals in circulation that damage DNA, eggs, and sperm.

-As well as being an antioxidant, CoQ10 helps your mitochondria work better.
-These are the energy powerhouses of your cells.
-CoQ10 is found in many foods, but particularly meat (muscle) and heart.
+In addition to being an antioxidant, CoQ10 helps your mitochondria work better.
+These are your cells’ energy powerhouses.
+CoQ10 is found in many foods, particularly meat (muscle) and heart.

 A high glycemic index and high glycemic load foods will create a hormonal environment that is not conducive to healthy egg development.

-Folic acid is important to protect DNA from genetic mutations that cause problems like neural tube defects and cleft palate.
+Folic acid is essential to protect DNA from genetic mutations that cause problems like neural tube defects and cleft palate.
 Food sources of folic acid include dark green leafy vegetables.
-However, up to 60% of the population can’t convert folic acid from supplements or food sources into the active form of folic acid (5MTHF).
+However, up to 60% of the population can’t convert folic acid from supplements or food sources into the active form of folic acid (5MTHF) because of an MTHFR mutation.
 So these people may fail to get the benefit of taking it.
-In fact, high levels of circulating inactive folic acid have been found to have the opposite effect and promote genetic mutations.
+High levels of circulating inactive folic acid have been found to have the opposite effect and promote genetic mutations.

 Stress reduction

-In the patients I work with for fertility this is huge!
-The whole infertility process is inherently stressful as is IUI & IVF.
+In the patients I work with for fertility, this is huge!
+The whole infertility process is inherently stressful, as are IUI & IVF.
 Stress is one of the biggest fertility killers there is because it triggers a whole cascade of blood sugar, stress hormone, and reproductive hormone imbalance.

-Stress reduction techniques like yoga, meditation, breathing exercise, tai chi, massage therapy, psychotherapy, adrenal gland support, and acupuncture relieve stress and improve fertility outcomes.
+Stress reduction techniques, such as yoga, meditation, breathing exercises, tai chi, massage therapy, psychotherapy, adrenal gland support, and acupuncture, relieve stress and improve fertility outcomes.

 What Else Can I Provide for IUI & IVF Support?

 Lots!
-Making a body ready for pregnancy means optimal hormone levels, reducing oxidative stress, supporting the entire endocrine system, and helping you feel confident that you can do this.
-I have had several patients who decided to forego invasive treatment and then went on to have a healthy pregnancy naturally too!
+Preparing the body for pregnancy means optimizing hormone levels, reducing oxidative stress, supporting the entire endocrine system, and helping you feel confident that you can do this.
+I have had several patients who decided to forego invasive treatment and then went on to have a healthy pregnancy naturally, too!

 I have been providing IUI & IVF support for women undergoing these procedures since 1999, increasing the odds of having a healthy pregnancy and a healthy baby.